Charlottesville Shrouds Its Robert E. Lee And Stonewall Jackson Statues

 The city of Charlottesville has shrouded two of its Confederate monuments in a show of mourning for the woman killed in the violent white nationalist protest there earlier this month.

-Workers draped statues of both Robert E. Lee and Stonewall Jackson Wednesday following a city council vote earlier this week.
-The gesture was to memorialize 32-year-old Heather Heyer, who was killed when a white nationalist rammed his car into pedestrians following the Aug.
+Workers draped statues of both Robert E. Lee and Stonewall Jackson on Wednesday after a city council vote earlier this week.
+The gesture was to memorialize 32-year-old Heather Heyer, who was killed when a car plowed into pedestrians following the Aug.
 12 rally.
+The suspect is reportedly a white nationalist.

-Charlottesville city council vote unanimously to cover the statues early Tuesday.
+Charlottesville City Council voted unanimously to cover the statues early Tuesday.
 At the same meeting, however, residents and activists expressed anger, turning it into an hours-long town hall over the city's handling of the rally.

 Charlottesville's Daily Progress described the meeting as "a total takeover" with audience members demanding Mayor Mike Signer's removal: